MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-usage-rights.md

 ###### Footnote 1

-Included only in the Azure portal.
+Included in the Azure portal only.

 ###### Footnote 2